Solgeniust1111/pump-sniper-bot/README.md

-# 🚀 **PumpFun Sniper Bot v2 (using Geyser(Yellowstone) and Rust)**
+# 🚀 **PumpFun Sniper Bot using Rust**

-Welcome to the **PumpFun Sniper Bot v2**!
+Welcome to the **PumpFun Sniper Bot **!
 This bot watches for new `pump.fun` token mints on the Solana blockchain in real-time, making it the perfect tool to monitor token launches. 🌟

 ### 🎯 **Key Features**